md-mubin-hasan/Git-Practice/README.md

 git branch -d branchname //gives error if that branchname is not merged git branch -D branchname  //will not give any error and delete that branchname

-git pull --rebase origin master  //get the commits from remote repo and combine with the local repo
+git pull --rebase origin master  //get the commits from remote repo (origin) and combine with the local repo branch ('master', usually 'main' branch thake locally) //"origin" refers to the remote repository (you might name it differently when adding the remote repo) from which you want to pull the latest changes.
+It specifies that you want to pull the changes from the remote repository named "origin" and rebase your local branch (master in this case, usually 'main' branch thake locally) on top of the updated commit history from that remote repository.

 Conflict resolution markers
 Branching workflow